dfreeman500/City-data/README.md

 * Create and call at least 3 functions, at least one of which must return a value that is used
     * multiple functions, wiki.py has returnWikiInfo which returns termLineHeader array
 * Connect to an external/3rd party API and read data into your app
-    * Weather.py connects to openweathermap.org API
+    * weather.py connects to openweathermap.org API
 * Visualize data in a graph, chart, or other visual representation of data
     * graph_data.py uses matplotlib and pandas to graph data from a csv
 * Implement a “scraper” that can be fed a type of file or URL and pull information off of it.
     * Bs4 is used to scrape wikipedia information
+* Other features
+    * Flask app